Introduction to formulas

 The language is inspired by R. While knowledge of R is not required, those familiar with R will find it easy to use formulas on Conjointly.
 One key difference is a much more relaxed approach to data types.
 For example, 1 + "2" is not allowed in R, but it is allowed on Conjointly and returns 3.

-You can test and debug your formulas using the Interactive debugger tab in Preview mode.
-The debugger can also be accessed by adding ?debugger=on to your survey URL, for example https://conjointly.online/study/629614/2yttrza1hv4k2mzvx2lb?debugger=on.
+You can test and debug your formulas using Interactive debugger in the preview mode.
+The debugger can also be accessed by adding ?debugger=on to your survey URL (see example).

 There are only four data types in formulas: